sandbox-js/deployr/README.md

 Environments
 ============

-We recommend you [Download and install](http://nodejs.org/download/) Node.js.
+We recommend you [download and install](http://nodejs.org/download/) Node.js.
-It is __not__ a requirment for the browser however using the JavaScript client library from within a server or from the commandline in addition to the browser can be powerful!
+It is __not__ a requirement for the browser however using the JavaScript client library from within a server or from the command line in addition to the browser can be powerful!

 Browser